 Summary

-Students will listen to a New York Times podcast discussing the contradiction in the Constitution by which it protects both freedom and slavery.
-Working in collaborative groups, students will summarize four parts of the Constitution—the Three-Fifths Clause, the Fugitive Slave Clause, the Slave Trade Clause, and the Electoral College Clause—and determine how these clauses protected slavery in the United States.
-To extend their knowledge, students will connect these elements of the Constitution to the shape of American history and the American experience today.
+Students will listen to a New York Times podcast discussing how the Constitution protected both freedom and slavery.
+Working in collaborative groups, students will summarize four provisions of the Constitution—the Three-Fifths Clause, the Fugitive Slave Clause, the Slave Trade Clause, and the Electoral College Clause—and determine how these clauses protected slavery in the United States.
+To extend their knowledge, students will connect these provisions to the development of American history and their influence on the United States today.
 This lesson includes optional modifications for distance learning.
 Resources for use in Google Classroom are included.

 Essential Question(s)